Germanedge/eks-kube-proxy-windows-patch/README.md

 # eks-kube-proxy-windows-patch
 contains a script to patch the calico installer

+Reason for doing this patch:
+The calico intaller will error out on the current windowsserver20h2corecontainer AMI while changing the start parameter of the windows service because on the current version the parameter of Invoke-CimMethod does not support -ArgumentList.

  Add this to your eks-node boostrapping script like this:
 ```  preBootstrapCommands:
     - '& mkdir c:\k'